European Parliament Approves Landmark EU AI Act

 To encourage innovation, the regulation mandates the establishment of regulatory sandboxes and real-world testing accessible to SMEs and startups.
 This provision aims to facilitate the development and training of innovative AI technologies before market deployment.

-During the plenary debate, co-rapporteurs Brando Benifei and Dragos Tudorache underscored the Act’s significance in enhancing EU competitiveness, protecting citizens’ rights, and setting a new governance model for technology.
+During the plenary debate, co-rapporteurs Brando Benifei and Dragos Tudorache underscored the Act’s significance.
+It will enhance EU competitiveness, protect citizens’ rights, and set a new governance model for technology.
 Following a final legal review, the Act is expected to be formally adopted by the Council.
 It will enter into force twenty days after publication in the official journal and become fully applicable within 24 months.

-If you’re wondering how the EU AI Act, or any other AI regulations and laws worldwide could impact you and your business, don’t hesitate to reach out to BABL AI.
+You might be wondering how the EU AI Act, or any other AI regulations and laws worldwide could impact you and your business.
+Don’t hesitate to reach out to BABL AI.
 Their Audit Experts can address your concerns and questions while offering valuable insights.

 Subscribe to our Newsletter